wp-statistics/wp-statistics/readme.txt

 - **New:** Added the Tracker Debugger for troubleshooting.
 - **New:** Redesigned the "Privacy Audit" page with a more user-friendly interface.
 - **New:** Added a Visitor Chart to the Single Country Report page.
-- **New:** Charts now support selecting a range with options for Daily, Weekly, or Monthly views.
 - **Enhancement:** Optimized metabox widgets for faster performance and improved cache handling.
 - **Enhancement:** Added a "Location Detection Method" option in geolocation, including Cloudflare Geolocation Autodetect.
 - **Enhancement:** Expanded traffic categorization for referral visitors, now supporting Organic and Paid Social traffic, among others.